Home ► RIDE ► FAQs ► Answer

 - The following two checkboxes are for working with 40-track floppies: 40-track drive (Alt+4) when ticked specifies that the drive's nominal cylinder count is 40 (and going beyond this limit may destroy the drive), and Double track distance (Alt+D) when ticked specifies if an 80-track drive should be used as a 40-track drive.
 A warning sign ▲ may wrap both of these checkboxes to indicate potential inconsistency.

-- It is recommended to have written track verification (Alt+V) turned on.
-All significant parts of each track are verified, including intersector data (if any).
-Failures in verifying insignificant bits on the track (e.g. non-sector bits, non-data bits, input fuzzy bits, or "no bits" in non-formatted area) are not reported.
+- It is recommended to have Verify formatted/written tracks (Alt+V) turned on.
+If turned on, all significant parts of each track are verified, including intersector data (if any).
+Failures in verifying insignificant bits in the track (e.g. non-sector bits, non-data bits, input fuzzy bits, or "no bits" in non-formatted area) are not reported.

-- To skip verification of bad sectors in magnetically unreliable parts of the disk (where verification in the end always fails), untick the Verify bad sectors (Alt+B) checkbox.
-Leave this checkbox ticked if working with original disks where bad sectors appear on healthy magnetic surface as part of a copy-protection scheme.
+- To skip verification of bad sectors in magnetically unreliable parts of the disk (where verification would fail anyway), untick the Verify sectors marked as bad in FAT (Alt+B) checkbox.
+Leave this checkbox ticked if working with original disks where bad sectors appear on healthy magnetic surface as part of a copy-protection (e.g. intentionally bad CRC).

-- A dialog displaying the actual progress pops up.
+- A dialog displaying progress of dumping shows up.

-- Occasionally during dumping, the Sector read error dialog may show up, reporting on errors while reading a particular sector (e.g. for a *.DSK source image).
-The only sensible choice here is to accept all errors (see the Accept button options).
+- Occasionally during dumping, the Sector read error dialog may pop up, reporting on errors while reading a particular sector.
+For copy-protected floppies, you may accept the errors (see the Accept button options), otherwise you may want to reattempt reading the sector (the Retry button) or choose one of recovery strategies (the Recover button options).

 See also